yodle/new-relic-synthetics-manager/README.md

 * --locations <location> - Locations to run the synthetic.
 This can be specified multiple times to specify multiple locations.
 * --type <type> - Type of synthetic to create.
 Possible values are: SIMPLE, BROWSER, SCRIPT_BROWSER, SCRIPT_API.
 * --uri <uri> - URI that synthetic should check (required for SIMPLE and BROWSER synthetics).
+* --emails <email> - Email to send synthetic alerts to (can be specified multiple times).

 ### Update New Relic with synthetics code